edisonlee0212/UniEngine/README.md

     - Cache-friendly data component, similiar to the ComponentData in Unity Engine)
     - Customizable private component, similiar to Component in Unity Engine.
     - The ECS is intensively used in my other private research projects.
 It's designed and implemented to imitate the DOTS framework in Unity Engine.
- - Immature Job System for multi-thread support.
+ - Multi-threading
     - The Job System is designed and closely combined with ECS to provide ability to operate concurrently on multiple data components.
- - Fully featured viewer and editor applications
+ - Editor
     - Gizmo
     - Scene hierarchy viewing, editing
     - Entity create/delete/rename/set-parent
     - Resource/Asset drag-and-drop
     - GUI registry for Entity Inspector for view/editing for both data component and private component defined by user
     - Profiler
- - High-fidelity Physically-Based 3D rendering
+ - PBR + IBL + PCSS
     - Support for both deferred (RenderSystem) and forward rendering (RenderSystem/native rendering API).
     - Lighting and Shadows
        - Splitting: CSM
        - Warping: CSSM
        - Soft shadow: PCSS
-       - Multiple types of light
+       - Spot/Point/Directional light support
     - Post-processing
        - Bloom
        - SSAO